Car brakes fall into two categories: drum brakes and disc brakes.

 Disc brakes are self-cleaning.

 Remember, your brake pad wipes the rotor when engaged.
-This usually removes any debris that may be clinging to the wheel or brake rotor.
+This usually removes any debris clinging to the wheel or brake rotor.

 On the other hand, since drum brakes are generally closed, they’re prone to accumulating the brake dust generated by the drum brake shoes.
-If the dust accumulated becomes excessive, your brake performance may decline.
+If the brake dust accumulated becomes excessive, your braking performance may decline.

-As a result, your drum brakes will need to be cleaned and serviced more often than disc brakes to ensure optimum brake performance.
-Additionally, since your drum brakes include more components, they’re usually more difficult to service.
+As a result, you’ll need to clean and service your drum brakes more often than disk brakes to ensure optimum brake performance.
+Additionally, since your drum brakes include more components, they’re usually more challenging to service.

 Let’s first check out the advantages of using drum brakes for your vehicle.